 hot water can circulate from the collector to the storage having natural

 convection’ no pump is required.

-collectors needed vary greatly with location and the acceptance of
+size of solar collectors needed vary greatly with location and the

 less hot water some days.

 insolation of 4 kWh/day in monthly average, such as most of South Asia,

 choose 3 m2 pr.
 100 ltr of daily hot water use.
 This will give

 sufficient hot water except for a few days a year.
 The hot water tank